 Spread over the first several days of the semester, online Add/Drop is a bit more free form than Pre-Registration.
-In general, you'll need to list courses you wish to add on your Preferred Courses page, obtain your advisor(s) approval for courses you wish to add and drop, and then add and drop courses online.
+In general, you'll need to list courses you wish to add on your Saved Schedule in Workday, obtain your advisor(s) approval for courses you wish to add and drop, and then add and drop courses online.

 Note that all advisor approvals for Pre-Registration are cleared before Add/Drop.
 You will have to again obtain advisor approval if you wish to add and drop courses.
 (First year students will retain the orientation advisor approval for add/drop and do not need to obtain further approval, you do need to notify your advisor of any changes that were not approved during orientation).

-1. Add Courses to your Preferred Courses list; obtain instructor permissions
+1. Add Courses to your SAVED SCHEDULE; obtain instructor permissions

-To shop a course, simply add it to your Preferred Courses list in ACDATA.
+To shop a course, simply add it to your Saved Schedule list in Workday.
 Within a few hours, you will have access to the course website.
-Note that access to the websites of courses in your Preferred Courses list will begin the Friday before classes begin.
+Note that access to the websites of courses in your Saved Schedule list will begin the Friday before classes begin.

-If you want to take a course that requires instructor permission, contact the instructor to obtain it, then formalize your request on your Registration Requirements page in ACDATA.
+If you want to take a course that requires instructor permission, contact the instructor to obtain it, then formalize your request on your Saved Schedule in Workday.